-Robust implementation capabilities of the technology platform across domains in contrast makes it even more penetrating than before.
+Robust implementation capabilities of the technology platform across domains in contrast make it even more penetrating than before.
 OpenStack with Kubernetes serves as an ideal Infrastructure as a Service (IaaS) platform to implement container orchestration in modern data centers.
-The premium open source software is readily integrated in organizations looking forward to build a comprehensive ecosystem.
-Airship open infrastructure project is a classic instance to consider in this regard whenever it is a matter of cloud management.
+The premium open-source software is readily integrated with organizations looking forward to building a comprehensive ecosystem.
+An airship open infrastructure project is a classic instance to consider in this regard whenever it is a matter of cloud management.
 In these days of rapid digital transformation, the deeper penetration of OpenStack proves to be decisive for organizations in maintaining their businesses over the cloud.